Winston-Lin/dziganto.github.io/_posts/2018-1-22-Caesar-Cipher.md

 There are myriad ways to encrypt text.
 One of the simplest and easiest to understand is the **Caesar cipher**.
 It's extremely easy to crack but it's a great place to start for the purposes of introducing ciphers.

 ## A Bit of Terminology
 The setup is pretty simple.
-You start with a message that you want to codify so someone else cannot read it.
+You start with a message you want to codify so someone else cannot read it.
 Say the message is `I hope you cannot read this`.
 This is called the **plaintext**.
 Now we need to apply some algorithm to our text so the output is incoherent.
 For example, the output may be `O nuvk eua igttuz xkgj znoy`.
 This is called the **ciphertext**.
 Mapping the plaintext to ciphertext is called **encryption**.
 Mapping the ciphertext back to plaintext is called **decryption**.
 The algorithm used to encrypt or decrypt is called a **cipher**.

 ## Caesar Cipher: How it Works
 Mapping `I hope you cannot read this` to `O nuvk eua igttuz xkgj znoy` with the Caesar cipher works like this.
 First, you start by deciding how much you want to shift the alphabet.
 Say you choose a shift of six so A becomes G, B becomes H, C becomes I, and so on until you get to the end where Z becomes F. Now you have a way to map any plaintext character to ciphertext.
 In fact, that's exactly how I encoded this message: